weiyanminoo/tp/docs/UserGuide.md

 </box>

 Examples:
-* `editWedding W1 d/20-Feb-2025 l/Marina Bay Sands` Edits the date and location of the 1st wedding event to be `20-Feb-2025` and `Marina Bay Sands` respectively.
+* `editWedding W1 d/20-Jun-2025 l/Marina Bay Sands`
+    * This command edits the date and location of the 1st wedding event to be `20-Jun-2025` and `Marina Bay Sands` respectively.
-* `editWedding W2 n/John & Jane's Wedding` Edits the name of the 2nd wedding event to be `John & Jane's Wedding`.
+* `editWedding W2 n/John & Jane's Wedding`
+    * This command edits the name of the 2nd wedding event to be `John & Jane's Wedding`.

 <br>